marioandrest/marioandrest.github.io/resume.md

 ---

 Working on adding a web version of my resume, <br/>
-in the meantime you can download the latest version from github.
+in the meantime you can download the latest version from GitHub.

 <a class='download-button' href="https://github.com/marioandrest/resume/raw/master/dist/resume_mario.tinoco_latest.pdf">Download
 <span>Latest version from GitHub</span></a>